Man Who Spent Six Weeks In Coma Returns Home To Celebrate Christmas In February

 Wearing an “Our Miracle Man” t-shirt, Caine thanked all of them for coming out.

-One of the dozens of neighbors who lined the “Christmas Card Lane” said it’s been an emotional experience, and he was proud of him for being a fighter.
+One of the dozens of neighbors who lined the “Christmas Card Lane” said it’s been an emotional experience and was proud of him for being a fighter.

-“It’s unbelievable what the power of prayer can do and more importantly, what the power a community coming together can do,” Ryan’s father Russ Caine said.
+“It’s unbelievable what the power of pray can do and more importantly, what the power a community coming together can do,” Ryan’s father Russ Caine said.

 “I’m so blessed that Christmas is still here,” Caine said.
 “I hope never to go back to a hospital again.”